krishnanlab/Workflow_related_studies/README.md

 ### 4. Run Predictions Using MONDO Model Files
 - **Predictions**: The `predict.py` script is used to run predictions for each MONDO model file using the generated embeddings and preprocessed descriptions.
   - Output: Prediction results saved in `prediction_results/`folder.
+This script needs also this `txt2onto2.0/data/disease_desc_embedding.npz' to run.

 ## How to Run the Workflow